-If your dog has had stitches, it has probably suffered a somewhat serious injury and it will need rest to recover.
+If your dog has stitches, they have probably suffered a somewhat serious injury and will need to lay low to recover.
 But just as importantly, the stitched area specifically needs rest to recover quickly too.
-So if your dog has just had a surgical incision, it should not be allowed to run without a lead, and you should be aiming to keep exercise to a minimum for the first week or two.
-You should also try to avoid taking them on long walks and play around in places where they might further damage and irritate the wound site.
+So, if your dog has just had a surgical incision, they should not be allowed to run without a lead, and you should be aiming to keep exercise to a minimum for the first week or two.
+Avoid taking them on long walks and do not play in places where they might further damage and irritate the wound site.

 By keeping your dog’s exercise to a minimum, you are allowing the skin to carefully heal and seal.
 Too much movement could not only loosen the stitches and increase the likelihood of infection, but it could also slow down the recovery process.

-There are also a number of other steps you should take to prevent the dislodging of stitches, the need for which were pointed out in a recent journal from the US National Library of Medicine.
+There are also a number of other steps you should take to prevent the dislodging of stitches.
 Do not let the wound site get wet, that means strictly NO baths!
 A damp wound site can harbor and encourage the growth of bacteria and lead to more problems.

 You should also prevent your dog from licking or itching the problem area, as they could cause an infection or pull out the stitches.
-That may mean you need to purchase an Elizabethan collar, which will effectively prevent your dog licking and biting the stitches.
+That may mean you need to purchase an Elizabethan collar, which will effectively prevent your dog from licking and biting where the stitches have been placed.

 You also need to ensure you take your dog back to the vet to have the stitches removed if required.
 If they have non-dissolving skin stitches, stainless steel sutures, or stent sutures they will usually be removed after a week or two.

 Stitches play a vital role in your dog’s recovery.
 If you care for them properly, your dog is more likely to recover quickly, free from infections and complications.
-That means limiting their exercise for the first couple of weeks.
-It means preventing them from licking or itching the problem area, possibly with the assistance of an Elizabethan collar.
+That necessitates limiting their exercise for the first couple of weeks and preventing them from licking or itching the problem area, possibly with the assistance of an Elizabethan collar.
 Plus, it means regularly inspecting the stitches for signs of something amiss.
-Finally, it means taking your dog back to have the stitches removed after a week or two.
+The final step is taking your dog back to have the stitches removed as prescribed.